Noise Resilience and Robust Convergence Guarantees for the Variational Quantum Eigensolver: Converting Noise into Perturbed Observables

 as the (perturbed) density operator at the $j$-th layer of the circuit.
 Using this, we can define a VQE affected by incoherent noise up to the $j$-th layer as

 we can derive the following

-with $\tilde{E}_{j,k}(\theta) = V_{L,j}(\theta)E_k(\theta) V_{L,j}^\dagger (\theta)$.
+with $\tilde{E}_{j,k}(\theta) = V_{L,j}(\theta)E_{j,k} V_{L,j}^\dagger (\theta)$.

 For the second step, we use the well-known fact that the composition of quantum operations is itself a quantum operation.
 To derive the error probability $p=1-\prod_j (1-p_j)$ it is sufficient to observe that the probability that the input density operator $\rho$ remains unaltered in all the quantum operations is $q=\prod_j (1-p_j)$.
 It follows immediately that the error probability $p=1-q$.
+The Kraus operators can be obtained as all the possible choices of Kraus operators.
 By combining the two results and iterating for each layer we get a structure that matches \eqref{perturbedlast}. \end{proof}

 Lemma 4 can also be used to characterize how the perturbation level changes with increasing circuit depth.
 Indeed, assuming constant error probability $p$ for each layer, one gets $\epsilon(L)=\frac{1-(1-p)^L}{(1-p)^L}=(1-p)^{-L}-1$.
-This suggests an exponential scaling of the perturbation level with respect to the circuit depth.
-This can be compared to the scaling of coherent errors, which is instead linear in $L$.
+This suggests an exponential scaling of the perturbation level with respect to the circuit depth, in line with the well-known exponential decay of information due to quantum channels, shown for example in \cite{Nielsen2012}.

-\subsection{Special cases}
+\section{Special cases}

 In this subsection, we discuss specific cases for which we can derive stronger results.